nbruso/ops-reading-notes/ops-201d14-reading05.md

 Think about any real-life scenarios from your cultural context where the use of command line tools could be beneficial.
 Describe one such scenario and explain how a specific command line tool would help address the situation.

 The only one I can think of is using gpupdate on the computers within a hospital.
 The computer we had would often slow down and need various updates, but we were always to busy to complete them.
-This would essentially force the updates at a certain time.
+This would essentially force the updates, using /force, at a certain time.